 Patients most often seek earlobe repair surgery for ear piercings that have stretched and opened over time, sometimes have torn through the earlobe, or caused stretching of the earlobes.
 Others have purposefully created large holes for wearing ear gauges and would like to have these reversed.
 For a small structure, earlobes are a point that draws the eyes and an important feature beside the face.

-How plastic surgery for ears is done
+How earlobe repair surgery is done

 Earlobe surgery and gauge repairs are done under local anesthesia.
-Earlobe surgery can be preformed with incisions on the earlobes in an appropriate location to hide scars as much as possible.
+Earlobe repair surgery can be preformed with incisions on the earlobes in an appropriate location to hide scars as much as possible.
 The type of surgery and size of earlobes would be decided by you in consultation with Dr. Javidnia.
 Earlobe surgery can take approximately 30-45 minutes depending on the extent of correction required.
 Earlobe surgery is a day surgery where patients go home after the procedure.

 Patients will go home with sutures covered in ointment.
 Following earlobe surgery there is some tenderness that is expected and easily managed with appropriate pain medication.
 Seven days following earlobe surgery you will return to our office to have your sutures removed.
 There is often no bruising and minimal swelling which resolves within the first week following ear lobe repair.